stephendade/aprilmav/README.md

 Install the dt-apriltag, PyYAML and transforms3d libraries: ``pip install dt-apriltags transforms3d PyYAML pymavlink``.

+Print the Apriltags (``tagStandard41h12.pdf``) and place on the ceiling of the travel area of the robot.
+A density of 2-4 tags per m^2 is recommended, the idea being that the camera is able to see 3+ tags at any one time.

+The camera should be mounted such that it has an unobstructed view of the tags on the ceiling.

 If you are not using one of the currently supported cameras, you will need to calibrate the camera (see Adding a New Camera below).

+Run the ``capture_test.py`` to check the image quality, particularly when the vehicle is moving and turning. ``process_test.py`` can then be used to confirm if the Apriltags are detectable.

 ### Note for the Raspberry Pi